 On December 15, 2020, and beginning in January 2021, the Corporation approved a special assessment in the amount of \$1,000,000 to provide funding for concrete restoration.
-The special assessment is due in six quarterly payments, beginning January 2021 and ending April 2022.
 For the year ended December 31, 2021, the Corporation incurred expenses in the amount of \$1,148,981 and recognized revenue in the amount of \$1,000,000.
-At December 31, 2021, the Corporation recorded a special assessment receivable - unbilled in the amount of \$325,841 to be collected during 2022.
+At December 31, 2022, the Corporation recorded a special assessment receivable - unbilled in the amount of \$98,943 related to those unit owners that are on the payment plan.
+During 2023, the Corporation deferred all collections on special assessment receivable - unbilled and instead only charged the owners interest in the amount of \$3,990.

 On September 9, 2021, the Corporation approved a special assessment in the amount of \$2,500,000 to provide funding for various repairs, including catwalk overruns, balconies, concrete repairs.
-The special assessment is due in four payments, due in October and December 2021, and January and March 2022.
 For the year ended December 31, 2021, the Corporation incurred expenses and recognized revenue in the amount of \$539,370.
-At December 31, 2021, the remaining balance of \$1,960,630 is recorded as deferred special assessment revenue until satisfaction of the performance obligation.
-At December 31, 2021, the Corporation recorded a special assessment receivable - unbilled in the amount of \$1,118,444 to be collected during 2022.
+For the year ended December 31, 2021, the Corporation incurred expenses and recognized revenue in the amount of \$1,437,726.
+At December 31, 2022, the remaining balance of \$541,148 is recorded as deferred special assessment revenue until satisfaction of the performance obligation.
+At December 31, 2022, the Corporation recorded a special assessment receivable - unbilled in the amount of \$368,856 related to those unit owners that are on the payment plan.
+During 2023, the Corporation deemed the project complete and the remaining deferred special assessment of \$541,148 was recognized as revenue.
+The Corporation went forward with other post construction projects not specifically in line in previous special assessments in the amount of \$643,038.
+During 2023, the Corporation deferred all collections on special assessment receivable - unbilled and instead only charged the owners interest in the amount of \$14,873.

-NOTE 10: Future major repairs and replacements
+NOTE 11: Future major repairs and replacements